python-pillow/Pillow/docs/handbook/tutorial.rst

 Some decoders allow you to manipulate the image while reading it from a file.
-This can often be used to speed up decoding when creating thumbnails (when speed is usually more important than quality) and printing to a monochrome laser printer (when only a greyscale version of the image is needed).
+This can often be used to speed up decoding when creating thumbnails (when speed is usually more important than quality) and printing to a monochrome laser printer (when only a grayscale version of the image is needed).

 The :py:meth:`~PIL.Image.Image.draft` method manipulates an opened but not yet loaded image so it as closely as possible matches the given mode and size.
 This